Center for Higher Education

 Mesa Center for Higher Education Quick Facts

-- Shared academic space between two distinguished liberal arts colleges – Westminster College & Wilkes University
+- Shared academic space from a distinguished liberal arts colleges – Wilkes University

 - Former City Courthouse; underwent state-of-the-art renovations in 2013